 However, the study notes that males are more likely to experience less common symptoms, such as heartburn, back pain, or indigestion-like pain.

-On the other hand, females may be more likely to experience a general feeling of unwellness or unexplained weakness.
+On the other hand, females may be more likely to

 Research suggests females may also feel throat pain, neck pain, and nausea more frequently than males.

 Risk factors of a heart attack are similar between males and females.
 The American Heart Foundation list the following as risk factors:

 They found females were more likely to develop depressive symptoms and were more likely to experience complications.